-This Newfoundland Boiled Beans recipe is simple, rustic and oh-so-satisfying.
-With just some basic ingredients and a little time, you could be enjoying this for dinner tonight.
+This Newfoundland boiled beans recipe is simple, rustic and oh-so-satisfying.
+With just some basic ingredients (like beans, ham, veggies and broth) and a little time, you could be enjoying this for dinner tonight.
 Delicious with a hunk of crusty, buttery bread.

-Hey guys!
-Today I’m sharing another traditional Newfoundland recipe – boiled beans.
+Today I’m sharing another traditional Newfoundland recipe: boiled beans.
 This is my father’s recipe and I’m sure there are other variations, but I wanted to share how he does it (which I think is pretty darn tasty).

 When I asked my dad how he makes his boiled bean recipe I asked a lot of questions about what goes in it, how much of each ingredient and the process.
 It was funny because, like most traditional recipes, they are made from the heart and not always written down (as in the case of my dad’s boiled beans).

 It’s nice to hold onto tradition and recipes that mean a lot to you or where you’ve come from.
-Because of that, I’ve been trying to share more of those recipes with you guys.
+Because of that, I’ve been trying to share more of those recipes.
 Hope you enjoy them as much as I do!

-- Broth and/or water (some people use all water, but I like to use a little stock too for extra flavour)
+- Broth and/or water (some people use all water, but I like to use a little broth, too, for extra flavour)

 - Dried beans that have been soaked overnight

 - Ham or salt beef (sometimes dad uses leftover cooked pork instead)

 - Veggies, like onion, turnip (rutabaga), carrot and celery (less traditional, but delicious)